AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 or Oracle.

-AnyChart is a flexible JavaScript (HTML5) based solution that allows you to create interactive and great looking charts.
+AnyChart is a flexible JavaScript (HTML5) based solution which allows you to create interactive and great looking charts.
 It is a cross-browser and cross-platform charting solution intended for everybody who deals with creation of dashboard, reporting, analytics, statistical, financial or any other data visualization solutions.
 PCs, Macs, iPhones, iPads, Android devices - AnyChart works everywhere, you'll get the same experience across any devices and browsers!